swtudor/transactions/LABS.md

 Write a new method for at least one of these user stories.
 If you get more done, that's amazing!
 Excellent work!

 ## Lab 5: Springify
-- In the main method of the `TransactionsApplication.java` class, add the `@SpringBootApplication` annotation above the main method.
+- In the main method of the `TransactionsApplication.java` class:
+    - add the `@SpringBootApplication` annotation *above* the main method.
+    - Remove all the other code you've got in the main method
-- Insert `SpringApplication.run(TransactionsApplication.class, args);` into the main method.
-Run the test `TransactionsApplicationTests.java`.
+    - Insert `SpringApplication.run(TransactionsApplication.class, args);` *into* the main method.
+- Run the test `TransactionsApplicationTests.java`.
 What happens?